romankurnovskii/romankurnovskii.github.io/content/ru/docs/90daysofdevops/day22.md

 ---
-title: '#90DaysOfDevOps - The OSI Model - The 7 Layers - Day 22'
+title: 22 - The OSI Model - The 7 Layers
-published: false
-description: 90DaysOfDevOps - The OSI Model - The 7 Layers
+description: The OSI Model - The 7 Layers
+toc: true
+authors:
-tags: 'devops, 90daysofdevops, learning'
+tags: [devops]
-cover_image: null
-canonical_url: null
+categories:
+series:
+date: "2022-05-12"
+lastmod: "2022-05-07"
+featuredImage:
+draft: false
 id: 1049037
 ---
 ## The OSI Model - The 7 Layers